mcsammon/mcsammon.github.io/research.md

 <details class="abstract-toggle">
   <summary>Show abstract</summary>

-**Abstract:**  We find that firms are the primary sellers who clear the market for index fund buying, providing shares at a nearly one-for-one rate.
+We find that firms are the primary sellers who clear the market for index fund buying, providing shares at a nearly one-for-one rate.
 Most demand-side institutions trade in the same direction as index funds rather than accommodating passive demand.
 We use two instruments for index fund demand and show that firms causally respond to exogenous passive demand, with prices serving as the coordinating mechanism.
 Firms satisfy passive demand mostly through non-primary market issuance, for example through employee stock-based compensation.
 Our results suggest that passive investing has systematically supplied capital to firms by enabling equity issuance over the last two decades.

 </details>